 It was the King’s hope to portray this valuable knowledge to his Kingdom and the world through the creation of the Taman Ujung Water Palace.
 In 1919, he designed and oversaw the development of the entire water palace with the following architects; Van Den Hentz from the Netherlands and Loto Ang, who hails from China.
 Together, they worked with a traditional Balinese architect also called the Undagi who was renowned in the traditional Balinese fengshui matters, also known as the Asta Kosala Kosali.

 Before there was a Taman Ujung, there was only a single pool called the Dirah Pool.
 Legend has it that this pool was used to punish perpetrators of black magic and witchcraft.
-This pool exists to this day and was built in 1901 by the previous King of Karangasem while he was in power.
-Located in the southeast corner of today’s extensive layout, the pool is called Dirah pool – Dirah like the witch queen of the Calonarang legend.
+This pool exists to this day and was built in 1901 by one of the Kings of Karangasem while he was in power.
+Located in the southeast corner of today’s extensive layout, the Dirah pool was named after the witch queen of the Calonarang legend.
 With his vision, King I Gusti Bagus Djelantik expanded the water palace to become what is today – an extension of the Dirah pool, expanded to include two additional pools, several pavilions, meandering pathways, stairways, resting areas and meditation quarters.

 Before the Dutch occupation, the Taman Ujung Water Palace was only for the exclusive use of the Karangasem royalty, their entourage and their families.
 In 1921, it was officially opened to the public.
 The land on which the water palace sits on today still belongs to the descendants of the Karangasem royal family.
 The original site encompassed hundreds of acres but today only 10 acres of private land remains.